vroger11/vroger11.github.io/_posts/2019-09-23-terminal-multiplexers.markdown

 It is useful to split screen into multiple shells or accessing to multiple windows from the current one.
 The most handy use is when you use remote computers/servers to do some computations (let say to learn a model on GPUs).
 Indeed, throw a ssh connection you can't leave your session without killing your current process.
-While terminal multiplexers allow the user to log out and kepping the session active.
+While terminal multiplexers allow the user to log out and keeping the session active.
 It requires to simply detach the current session.
 After a reconnection throw ssh, you simply have to reattach your detached session (without loosing your processes).

-I personnaly use it a lot on my local machine and on remote servers to have a homogeneous way to interact with my different setups.
+I personally use it a lot on my local machine and on remote servers to have a homogeneous way to interact with my different setups.
 In this article I will expose [Tmux](https://github.com/tmux/tmux/wiki) software.
 In this post I will show you how to install/configure and use it.

 # Tmux

-I love to use only one multiplexer simultenoully but if you to use multiple ones with a specific profile for each of them I recomand you to look into [tmuxp](https://tmuxp.readthedocs.io/en/latest/) project.
+I love to use only one multiplexer simultaneously but if you to use multiple ones with a specific profile for each of them I recommend you to look into [tmuxp](https://tmuxp.readthedocs.io/en/latest/) project.
 In this post, I will only explain how I configure Tmux and how I use it.

 ## Installation